 This predictive system carries the advantage of having been derived in one population of critically ill septic patients and validated in another world-wide population, giving great generalizability to the scoring system.
-In general, a score above 5.5 was the best predictor of mortality, but scores of 8 or more had a 41.7% mortality(14), very comparable to other groups of patients presenting with septic shock.
+In general, a score above 5.5 was the best predictor of mortality, but scores of 8 or more had a 41.7% mortality(15), very comparable to other groups of patients presenting with septic shock.
+The WSESSS is further described in Appendix B.